ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Each BPI service SHOULD be defined by an identifier that corresponds to the resolvable BPI identifier and its associated signing key(s) that offer this BPI service.

 #### **[D24]**
-Each BPI service SHOULD be described by the following elements:
+Each BPI service SHOULD be minimally specified by the following elements:
 * a BPI service domain such as “BPIStateProcessing”
 * a BPI service description
 * a BPI service version,
 * the BPI service provider,
 * the BPI Service endpoint(s),
-* the BPI Service endpoint-specification endpoint,
+* the BPI Service endpoint-specification endpoint(s),
 * the Cryptographic Prover system,
 * the Cryptographic Prover system specification.

 #### **[R120]**
-To ensure a BPI service specification timeline, the BPI service specification MUST include “created” and “updated” date stamps.
+To ensure a BPI service specification timeline, the BPI service specification MUST include “created” and “updated” timestamps, and the full history of "updated" timestamps.

 #### **[R121]**
 After a BPI service endpoint has been discovered by a BPI or BPI Subject, the exact specification of the BPI service endpoint MUST be negotiated between the different BPIs and their BPI Subjects.